-- (a) Identifying members who are likely to be significantly affected by the incident and may have an increased need for wellness support and counseling services, including: - 1.
-Members involved in the incident. - Members who witnessed the incident. - 3.
-Members who worked closely with the deceased member but were not involved in the incident. - (b) Ensuring that members who were involved in or witnessed the incident are relieved of department responsibilities until they can receive wellness support. - (c) Ensuring that wellness support and counseling resources (e.g., peer support, Critical Incident Stress Debriefing) are available to members as soon as reasonably practicable following the line-of-duty death. - (d) Coordinating with the Survivor Support Liaison to ensure survivors are aware of available wellness support and counseling services and assisting with arrangements as needed.
+- (a) Identifying members who are likely to be significantly affected by the incident and may have an increased need for wellness support and counseling services, including:

+- 1. Members involved in the incident.

+- 2. Members who witnessed the incident.

+- 3. Members who worked closely with the deceased member but were not involved in the incident. - (b) Making arrangements for members who were involved in or witnessed the incident to be relieved of department responsibilities until they can receive wellness support. - (c) Making wellness support and counseling resources (e.g., peer support, Critical Incident Stress Debriefing) available to members as soon as reasonably practicable following the line-of-duty death. - (d) Coordinating with the Survivor Support Liaison to inform survivors of available wellness support and counseling services and assisting with arrangements as needed. - (e) Following up with members and the Survivor Support Liaison in the months following the incident to determine if additional wellness support or counseling services are needed.